 While advocates for gun control and gun rights (and those in between) may perceive different routes to achieving gun safety, understanding collective power motivations in the context of racism and firearms, can help better inform efforts-policy and action-and promote worldviews that bring us closer to gun safety that preserves all persons' rights, dignity, and well-being.
-Although centering social psychology, greater consideration of collective power concerns has relevance for the study of firearms across multiple specializations within psychology, including but not limited to developmental psychology (e.g., exploring socialization of firearm collective power symbolism across generations) and political psychology (e.g., examining attitudes toward state firearm violence against Indigenous peoples at Land Back protests, legal Black gun owners during police interactions, and armed/unarmed White insurrectionists at the U.S. Capitol on January 6th).
+Although this paper has centered implications for social psychology, greater consideration of collective power concerns has relevance for the study of firearms across multiple specializations within psychology.
+This relevance includes but is not limited to developmental psychology, such as exploring the socialization of firearm collective power symbolism across generations; or political psychology, whereby considering collective power may help illuminate asymmetries in the role political ideology plays in Black and White gun attitudes (Losee et al., 2023 or explain divergent responses to state firearm violence against Indigenous peoples at Land Back protests, legal Black gun owners during police traffic stops, and armed/unarmed White insurrectionists at the U.S. Capitol on January 6th, 2021).